1LStopBudapest/LimitSetting/README.md

 ```

 Fist check Config.py to set the number of bins, processes, signal points etc. The bins (SR & CR) should be compatible with the Region histograms bins.
-Change the bin no & label while running for Val1 & Val2 regions
+Change the value of reg variable to Val1 & Val2 according to region of your choice.

 Make text files